Mikkel Svane keynote: The new era of customer relationships

 “Take all my customers,” said no company, ever.
 The race for loyal customers is on, and today’s leading companies are transitioning away from viewing customer interactions as transactional.
 A customer’s time with your brand or your products is a relationship.
 And a customer’s first purchase is often the beginning of what will hopefully be a long and lasting relationship.

 In his Relate Live New York keynote, Zendesk CEO Mikkel Svane explores how this mindset is reshaping the face and future of customer service.
 He shares three maxims for success in this changed landscape to help build customer loyalty.

 In the full keynote, Mikkel also brings on stage Jeff Raider, the CEO of Harry’s and co-founder of Warby Parker.
-Raider talks about Harry's ‘Customer at the Core’ program, and Warby Parker's quest to instill a “love for every customer” into everything they do.
+Raider talks about his company's 'Customer at the Core' program, and Warby Parker's quest to instill a “love for every customer” into everything they do.

 If you don’t have an hour to spare, here are some highlights (transcribed, with the time stamp in case you want to watch or listen for yourself):

 [0:38] Customer service should not be a destination.
 It should not be a separate thing from the overall product experience.